 The Rev. Anne Meredith Kyle

-May the words of my mouth and the meditation of our hearts be acceptable to you O Lord, our strength and our redeemer.
+From the 17th chapter of the Book of Genesis Abram fell on his face… May the words of my mouth and the meditation of our hearts be acceptable to you, O God our rock and our redeemer.
 Amen.